ibtii012/Flight-Delays-and-MCMC-Analysis/README.md

 This project is divided into two main parts:

 1. **Random Walk Metropolis Algorithm (MCMC):**
-   Implemented a Markov Chain Monte Carlo method to generate samples from a Laplace distribution and analyzed convergence using multiple chains and R-hat diagnostics.
+   Applied a Markov Chain Monte Carlo method to generate samples from a Laplace distribution and analyzed convergence using multiple chains and R-hat diagnostics.

 2. **US Flight Data Analysis (1999–2008):**
    Analyzed historical airline flight data to explore delays, cancellations, and diversions.
 Investigated trends over time, the effect of aircraft age, and applied logistic regression to identify key features influencing flight diversions.